Concurrent Certificate in Creative Writing and Narrative Arts (CWNA)

 Quick facts about the Certificate

-Applications will be accepted starting February 2nd, 2024, application deadline is extended to April 15, 2024.
+Applications will be accepted starting February 3rd, 2025, application deadline is March 14, 2025.
 Applying to the certificate is a two-step process:

 Admission to the certificate will be based on the portfolio and applicants’ cumulative GPA.